Computer crime countermeasures: Malicious code

 Malicious code is a broad category that encompasses a number of threats to cyber-security.
 In essence it is any “hardware, software, or firmware that is intentionally included or inserted in a system for a harmful purpose.”
 Commonly referred to as malware it includes computer viruses, worms, Trojan horses, keyloggers, BOTs, Rootkits, and any software security exploits.

 Malicious code also includes spyware, which are deceptive programs, installed without authorization, “that monitor a consumer’s activities without their consent.”
-Spyware can be used to send users unwanted popup ads, to usurp the control of a user’s Internet browser, or to monitor a user’s online habits.
+Spyware can be used to send users unwanted popup ads, to usurp the control of a user’s web browser, or to monitor a user’s online habits.
 However, spyware is usually installed along with something that the user actually wishes to install.
 The user consents to the installation, but does not consent to the monitoring tactics of the spyware.
 The consent for spyware is normally found in the end-user license agreement.